-You are entitled to, without charge, receive a copy of your written exam answer and of the examination basis for oral exams.
+You are entitled to receive a copy of your written exam answers and oral exams.

 After you have made your complaint

-The head of the Language Education Center will ask for statements from the internal and external examiners.
+The head of the language education centre will ask for statements from the internal and external examiners.
 They will normally be given two weeks to make their statements.

 You will then be given the opportunity to comment on the statements from the internal and external examiners.
 You will normally be given one week to make your comment.

-The head of the Language Education Center will determine if your complaint is rejected, or if you are offered a new examination.
-The head can also decide to pass on the case to the Ministry of Education.
+The head of the language education centre will determine if your complaint is rejected or if you are offered a new examination.
+He or she can also decide to pass on the case to the Ministry of Education.

-- significant procedural deficiencies were present during the examination or grading processes; or
+- significant issues affected the examination or grading processes or

-- other special circumstances apply, which give rise to legitimate doubts over the grading.
+- other special circumstances apply, which give rise to legitimate doubts over the grading process.

-The Ministry may reject the complaint or offer you one of a re-grading or a re-examination.
+The Ministry may reject the complaint or offer you a regrading or a reexamination.

 You can appeal to the Ministry

-If you are not satisfied with the decision made by the head of the Language Education Center in your complaint case, you can appeal that decision to the Ministry of Immigration and Integration.
+If you are not satisfied with the decision made by the head of the language education centre in your case, you can appeal that decision to the Ministry of Immigration and Integration.
 You must appeal within four weeks of being notified of the decision.

-The appeal must be in writing, and it must be sent through the head.
+The appeal must be in writing, and it must be sent through the head of the language education centre.
 The Ministry will also receive a statement by the head.
 You will be given the opportunity to comment on the head’s statement.